emiraga/valodator/README.md

 ## Future support

-This will work only until some change is made on online judge website which will cause this validator to misbehave.
+valodator will work until some change is made on judge website which might cause valodator to stop working suddenly.
+I will try to fix any upcoming incompatibility, but without any guarantees.

-## Known issues

-* Don't manually submit problems with accounts which are used by valodator.
-  This will cause "Exception: More than one status response found".
-  Can be resolved by deleting `*_skip.txt` files.

 ## Troubleshooting

 Try reading logs from `logs` directory in PC^2 .
 Also, try reading `executesite1judge1/valodator_calls.log`.

-Send logs to me or open a new issue if you are stuck.
+Send description/logs to me and open a new issue on github.

+## Warning

+Using automated bots for submitting problems can violate terms of use of certain online judges.
+I expect it's moderate usage to be for organizing small scale contests 3-7 teams, without flooding the judge server.

 ## Contact